-Like any other CD, you will typically pay a penalty if you withdraw your money before an IRA CD matures.
+Like with any other CD, you will typically pay a penalty if you withdraw your money before an IRA CD matures.

 Also, if you withdraw before age 59½ from a traditional IRA CD, you may be subject to pay an additional 10 percent tax on early distributions.
 The IRS will make exceptions.
 If the IRA CD term expires within a traditional IRA, you can keep those funds in the IRA but use them to make other investments.